 Photo courtesy of Jeyhoun Allebaugh of Inspired Storytellers

-MHAP has had five cohorts of Advocates, who have engaged in a wide range of activities.
+MHAP has had seven cohorts of Advocates, who have engaged in a wide range of activities.
 For example, they:

 Engage in training in advocacy, community organizing, social justice reform, and mental health literacy conducted by local experts, community partners, and staff;